Derrick Applewhite and Molly Rose are the 2017 recipients of the Wayne Williamson and Bette Rose Scholarship.

 One of the prime opportunities provided by the Wayne Williamson and Bette Rose Professorship and Scholarship involves mobilizing existing expertise on behalf of youth development through recreation and sport.
 The named professor will lead development of partnerships to build a strong youth development program.
 There are many opportunities for productive partnerships.
 Numerous faculty in the Department of Parks, Recreation and Tourism Management at North Carolina State University are engaged in research, outreach, and teaching related to youth development through recreation and sports.
 The Recreation Resources Service, which provides technical support to local park and recreation agencies, is developing an innovative response to childhood obesity.
 Beyond the Department of Parks, Recreation and Tourism Management, faculty in other departments at NC State and in other area universities can contribute their expertise, as can individuals in government, business and nonprofit organizations.

-Scholarship applicants must be undergraduates students enrolled in the Parks, Recreation and Tourism Management curriculums at NCSU.
+Scholarship applicants must be undergraduates students enrolled in the Parks, Recreation and Tourism Management curriculums at NC State University.

-For information about university scholarships visit the Office of Scholarship and Financial Aid.
+University scholarships: visit the Office of Scholarship and Financial Aid